-Other Scholarship Sources
+Other External Scholarship Sources

 A list of scholarships open to STI students from other sources with their eligibility criteria and application deadlines is available in the Financial Aid Office.
-New scholarships from outside sources are listed in the weekly student government e-mail newsletter as they become available.
+New scholarships from outside sources are listed on STInet under the Campus Life Tab.